-Traveling by plane abroad in times of COVID-19, whether for family, tourism, or work reasons can be complicated and stressful.
-Complete and timely information on the country of destination, as the regulations may change from one day to the next, and some tips will help make your stay more pleasant and safe.
+Traveling by plane abroad in times of COVID-19, whether for family, tourism, or work reasons, can be complicated and stressful.
+Traveling abroad during the pandemic requires staying updated on the country of destination’s regulations, as they may change from one day to the next.
+Complete and timely information, along with some helpful tips from us, will ensure your stay is as pleasant and safe as possible.

 To protect people’s health before, during, and after the trip, the CDC published a document with useful tips.